BigslimVdub/AeonLW/README.md

 Portions of this software are available under BSD-3 license.
 Please see ORIGINAL-LICENSE for details

 All rights reserved.
+Don't be that guy and not give recognition to those who have put time and effort into applications like this.
+Make an effort to say thank you.

+Aeon address: XnZQsgTMKciVcyZxNch8TneZMNy4rCTmc5dgZ1GKEkAs3kGb89q3m26hUWtXUvcJNpgBikLTdoHkCXYcqxPJBwA3373F4hcVc

+XMR addres: 85PJWUVwPJZQqP4WCZfNzUJ7X89YQoHDU3ponKBeqyzV7MKxzkWkzerJy3Yfo3gYwXi92uoF7KodkinZfA9aeVpRPPEXpAh

 This is an open sourced project.
 Anyone can contribute.

-If you would like to contribute outside software changes, please feel free to contribute here:

-Aeon address: XnZQsgTMKciVcyZxNch8TneZMNy4rCTmc5dgZ1GKEkAs3kGb89q3m26hUWtXUvcJNpgBikLTdoHkCXYcqxPJBwA3373F4hcVc

-XMR addres: 85PJWUVwPJZQqP4WCZfNzUJ7X89YQoHDU3ponKBeqyzV7MKxzkWkzerJy3Yfo3gYwXi92uoF7KodkinZfA9aeVpRPPEXpAh
+If you find an issue or want a change then make a PR and if its good it will get merged.

 Thank you for supporting this project.
 Feedback is welcomed in any form.
 Please give thanks to Mosu-Forge for the original implementation of Electron wallet for Ryo.